ripon-cs/ethicalcs/modules/input/instructions.md

 ---
-title: Harwall University's Forms
+title: Tipon College's Forms
 exclude: true
 ---

 ![university](img/university.jpg)

-You are working for the prestigious Harwall university to meet the joint needs of _Admissions_, _Alumni Relations_, and _Communications_.
-People are constantly visiting campus - to see someone they know, to check out the school as a prospective, to give a talk, to interview, to come back to the school (alumni!), or for a variety of reasons.
+You are working for the prestigious Tipon College to meet the joint needs of _Admissions_, _Alumni Relations_, and _Communications_.
+People are constantly visiting campus - to see someone they know, to check out the school as a prospective student, to give a talk, to interview, to come back to the school (alumni!), or for a variety of reasons.

-It would be valuable to know who is on a campus throughout the year, so you are asked to write a standard form that Harwall can give visitors to collect their information.
-Harwall intends to use the information from this form later on to communicate with potential donors or reach out to prospective students.
+It would be valuable to know who is on a campus throughout the year, so you are asked to write a standard form that Tipon can give visitors to collect their information.
+Tipon intends to use the information from this form later on to communicate with potential donors or reach out to prospective students.

-Since Harwall wants to make sure that this data is useful, they have also asked you to validate whatever information is entered into the form.
+Since Tipon wants to make sure that this data is useful, they have also asked you to validate whatever information is entered into the form.
 That is your job.

 ### The Visitors
 Here are a couple of examples of people who may be visiting campus:

 **Vignette 1:**
 > Beverly (52) and Robert (55) Deason are bringing their daughter Mary (17) for a college visit.
-Mary is a junior in high school, and is thinking about Harwall because of the Engineering College.
-Coming from Cambridge, MA, the family is traveling across a number of colleges in Pennsylvania.
-Mary says that you can email her at mlp231@mac.com or text her at (617) 431-5817.
+Mary is a junior in high school, and is thinking about going to Tipon.
+Coming from Milwaukee, WI, the family is traveling across a number of colleges in the Midwest.
+Mary says that you can email her at mlp231@mac.com or text her at (414) 431-5817.

 **Vignette 2:**
 > Terrell Hughes is on campus to interview for the tenure-track Computer Science faculty position.
 He is currently a visiting scholar at Cornell University in Ithaca, NY, having been there since he got his Ph.D. from NYU a year ago.
-You have his business card, which lists his contact information as thughes14211@cornell.edu and 607 151 4561.
+You have his business card, which lists his contact information as thughes14211@cornell.edu and (607) 151-4561.
 Terrel laughed when you asked for his age, and just said to put down 30.

 **Vignette 3:**
-> Rolf Feierabend has lived in Mifflinburg, PA since 1961, when his parents immigrated to the US, bringing then-seventeen Rolf in tow.
+> Rolf Feierabend has lived in Tipon, WI since 1961, when his parents immigrated to the US, bringing then-seventeen Rolf in tow.
 He has been retired for a couple of years now, and takes his husky lab Winston on walks through campus on occasion.
 Although he has an email account feierabend411@aol.com he doesn’t really check it anymore.
-He says to just call him at 570-511-5161
+He says to just call him at (920) 511-5161.

 Answer the following questions:
 - Which information should we collect from each visitor?